bheimbu/annoSnake/workflow/README.md

 **See the *./profile/config.yaml* file to change any parameters related to Slurm job submission.**

-**Additionally, you can enter your email address to be notified of any errors, etc using the *./profile/params.yaml* file.**
+**Additionally, you can enter your email address to be notified of any errors, etc. using the *./profile/params.yaml* file.**

     $ cd annoSnake/workflow